Receiving a manual penalty from Google is not an experience I recommend! A few years ago I managed a site that received one, and it wasn’t nice.

 - Be careful using the disavowal tool – you need to be absolutely certain that the links you submit to it are truly harming your site and not good links that are actually helping your pages to rank.

 - There is no re-avowal tool.
-Once you disavow a link, it is longer longer a ranking consideration.
+Once you disavow a link, it is longer longer used as a ranking consideration.

 That’s it for now.
 Thanks for reading.. and remember not to panic!